UP Diliman University Student Council

 The University Student Council of the University of the Philippines Diliman (Filipino: Konseho ng Mag-aaral ng Unibersidad ng Pilipinas Diliman) is the official student representative body of the University of the Philippines Diliman.
 The University Student Council, also known as USC, exists to represent UP students in various affairs of the University, acting as the voice of UP students in the local, national, and international issues.

 As the highest representative of the student body in the Diliman campus, the USC is composed of members elected amongst the student body, mandated to organize and direct campaigns and activities to defend and promote students’ rights, and improve the students’ general welfare.
 Furthermore, it provides direct services to the student body.

 Structure

 Governance

-The USC is composed of the following officers: Chairperson (who serves as chief executive officer), Vice Chairperson (who serves as convenor of the League of College Councils or LCC), and twelve (12) University Councilors, all elected at large.
+The USC is composed of the following officers: Chairperson (who is chief executive officer), Vice Chairperson (who is convenor of the League of College Councils or LCC), and twelve (12) University Councilors, all elected at large.
 In addition, each degree granting college is represented in the USC by a College Representative(s).

 The chairperson supervises the standing and special standing committees of the USC, which is organized at the beginning of each term.

 The standing committees of the USC are: